Bellinger lifts Dodgers over Brewers 2-1 in 13 to tie NLCS

 The Dodgers led 1-0 on Brian Dozier's RBI single in the first off Gio Gonzalez, who left after twisting his ankle while trying to field an infield single by Puig in the second.

-Gonzalez has a high ankle sprain and might need to be replaced on the roster, Counsell said.
+Gonzalez has a high ankle sprain and will probably need to be replaced on the roster, Counsell said.

 The sellout crowd of 53,764 was considerably noisier than on Monday, when Enrique Hernandez criticized Dodgers fans for being too quiet.
 Joc Pederson and Bellinger waved blue rally towels in the dugout.